NADANOUHAADERGHAL/chatbot/README.md

-#Chatbot Web Application using Google Gemini API and Streamlit
+This chatbot is developed using the Google Gemini API, and the web application is built with the Streamlit framework.
+You can find all the necessary libraries to download for viewing the app development in the requirements file.

 This repository contains a chatbot web application developed using the Google Gemini API and built with the Streamlit framework.
 The project allows users to interact with the chatbot through a web interface.
 How to Use: